We are now accepting submissions on a rolling basis.

-If you would like to submit a proposal for a 33 ⅓ volume, please submit ALL of the following to email@example.com 9:00am EST on March 3, 2014.
-No exceptions.
-The word/page counts below are not exact but should point you in the right direction of what I’m looking for.
-Proposals that do not include complete responses to the first 9 requirements below will not be considered.
+If you would like to submit a proposal for a 33 ⅓ volume, please submit ALL of the following to email@example.com.
+The word/page counts below are not exact but should point you in the right direction of what we are looking for.
+Proposals will be reviewed on a rolling basis.

 Submit the content below in one single document as either .doc, .docx or .pdf.
 No .rtf files will be accepted.
 Please put your name, album and artist in the subject line of the email.

 1. Your professional CV/resume, including full contact details + a short biography (25-50 words).

 2. A draft annotated table of contents for the book.
 This should include chapter titles and a brief 50-500 word summary of each chapter.
 If you plan on deviating from a chapter structure, please explain why in 500 words.

 3. A draft introduction/opening chapter for the book, of around 2,000 words.

 4. A concise description of the book (up to 250 words).
 This needs to be clear, informative and persuasive.
 It should be suitable for use as the book’s blurb.
 It should be written so that people who are unfamiliar with the album will understand what this book is about.

 5. Your analysis of the most relevant competing books already published (or forthcoming) about the artist in question or the scene surrounding that artist – and how your book will differ.
 Are there any films or film projects in the works?
 200 words or less.

 6. At least 500 words about yourself and why you are qualified to write this book.
 Why are you the best person to do it?
 How you would help Bloomsbury Academic market your book?
 Please list websites/forums/listservs you’d contact directly; any artist involvement you might expect; any college-level courses on which you think your book could be used, and so on.